 How Do I Prepare for My Surgery?

-Most paitents will need medical clearance from their medical doctor including blood tests, EKG, chest x-ray. for patients undergoing perforator flap autologous reconstruction (DIEP, PAP, GAP flap) a preop MRI or CT scan to look at the blood vessels will also be ordered.
+Most paitents will need medical clearance from their medical doctor including blood tests, EKG, chest x-ray. for patients undergoing perforator flap autologous reconstruction (DIEP, PAP, flap) a preop MRI or CT scan to look at the blood vessels will also be ordered.
 After determining the best treatment plan, Dr. Lerman will provide you with detailed pre-operative instructions, which might include:

 - Quitting smoking